-Connect the ground terminal of the valve to earth ground for proper safety and EMC performance.
+Connect the ground terminal of the LQ6T or LQ6BP valve to earth ground for proper safety and EMC performance.

 The RS-232/-485 interface must not be used in hazardous locations unless the area is known to be non-hazardous.